 Occupation: Anthropologist, Archaeologist, Treasure Hunter

-Overview: Carter Bell is up and coming in the world of archeology.
+Overview: Carter Bell is up and coming in the world of archaeology.
 Charming and charismatic, he seems born for the limelight.
-Educated across the world by working with his archeologist father, Carter approaches the study of history from a very different viewpoint than Lara.
+Educated across the world by working with his archaeologist father, Carter approaches the study of history from a very different viewpoint than Lara.
 While he never admits it, he’s a great admirer and fan of Lara Croft.
 While Lara might never admit it, she’s impressed by his recent rise to fame and obvious talents.
 Carter is the only other person savvy enough to arrive at the Temple of Osiris when it first emerges, following close at Lara’s heels.
 When Set’s trap catches them both unaware, Carter finds himself in a world he’d only previously thought of as fantasy and myth.
-Unlike Lara who will seek the truth at all costs, Carter is a skeptic, yet he finds himself on shaky footing when facing down these gods and magic.
+Unlike Lara who will seek the truth at all costs, Carter is a sceptic, yet he finds himself on shaky footing when facing down these gods and magic.
 This is a chance for him to both compete with and learn directly from Lara.

 Age: Visibly early 30’s, but actually many thousands of years

 Occupation: God-Queen, wife of Osiris, now in Exile